rubenvoss/devops-rails/setup_server_advanced.md

-# getting nginx to work
+# Adding multiple webapps to your server with nginx
 ```
 events {}